michaelpq/michaelpq.github.io/resume/index.markdown

   * **Astek Sud-est**, Sophia-Antipolis, France
   * Consultant for **Amadeus**, specialized in flight ticket booking systems.
   * Development of C++/C solutions, support to other teams and customer request actions.

 ### January 2007-August 2007

   * **Hitachi Ltd**, Hitachi City, Japan
   * Program Vulcanus in Japan. **40 participants for 1,000 applicants**
-  * Member of a team in charge of the development of electronic packages with new
-  * Conception of heat materials.
+  * Member of a team in charge of the development of electronic packages with new types of heat materials.
   * Creation of cooling designs for electronic package cooled by low-speed airflow (patented).
 Work in Japanese.

 ### June 2006-August 2006